Rear Admiral Sumner Shapiro Scholarship Program

 Application Status:

-The Application Window for the 2023-24 Academic Year is CLOSED.
-Recipients are listed below.
-Application Window for 2024-25 Academic Year will open in January 2024.
+The Application Window for the Academic Year is CLOSED.
+Application Window for the next Academic Year will open in January 2026.

 Captain George J. O'Donnell, Jr.